inveniosoftware/invenio/docs/technology/docker.rst

     you are using one of these setups, you have to restart the Docker containers to reload the code and templates.

-As long as you do not add new requirements (python and bower) and only change files inside the `invenio` package, it is not required to rebuild the docker images.
+As long as you do not add new requirements (python and npm) and only change files inside the `invenio` package, it is not required to rebuild the docker images.
 Code changes are mirrored to the containers.
 If Flask supports it, on your system it will automatically reload the application when changes are